Oitmen/CLI-messenger-from-scratch/readme.md

 # CLI Messenger from Scratch
 This is a simple messenger with chatrooms build nearly completly from sratch using Python build with a custom protocl based on tcp

+## Goal

+A simpel Messenger with chatrooms build to learn new stuff and deepen my knowledge All writen without Ai.

 ## Protocol

 + Version(1byte)